Last revised: February 2025

 This Policy is not intended to discourage anyone from exercising rights pursuant to human rights legislation or pursuant to any other law.

-This Policy prohibits reprisals against individuals, acting in good faith, who report incidents of workplace harassment and violence, provide information related to a complaint, or help to resolve a complaint.
+This Policy prohibits reprisals against individuals, acting in good faith, who report incidents of workplace harassment and/or violence, provide information related to a complaint, or help to resolve a complaint.
 The Union will take all reasonable and practical measures to prevent reprisal or threats of reprisal.
 Reprisal is defined as any act of retaliation, either direct or indirect.

 Any individual who believes they have been the subject of a reprisal may make a complaint under this Policy.

-- Summary of Key Roles and Responsibilities
+i.
+Summary of Key Roles and Responsibilities

 International Union’s Responsibilities